Skip Navigation

 Inflammation score

-Reflective of overall inflammation, as it can cause tissue degeneration when too high for too long (as well as depression, various cancers, heart disease, diabetes, neurological diseases, and arthritis).
-Recommends omega-3 EPA, DHA, and ALA; palmitoleic acid (omega-7); decreasing omega-6 foods; exercise; vitamin D; dietary fiber.
+Your inflammation score is reflective of your overall inflammation, which can cause tissue degeneration when too high for too long (as well as depression, various cancers, heart disease, diabetes, neurological diseases, and arthritis).
+Some recommendations are exercise and increasing vitamin D, dietary fiber, omega-3 EPA, DHA, ALA, and palmitoleic acid (omega-7).
+And decreasing omega-6 foods.

 Epigenetics Test Results